Killing of Breonna Taylor: Police entry into the apartment

 Shortly after midnight on March 13, 2020, Louisville police dressed in plain clothes knocked on Taylor's door before forcing entry using a battering ram.
 There is dispute as to whether the officers announced themselves before forcing entry.
 Walker contends that Taylor asked, "Who is it?" several times after hearing a loud bang at the door.
-Hearing no answer, he decided to call his mother instead of the police.
+Hearing no answer, Walker decided to call his mother instead of the police.
 After calling his mother, he dialed 911 and armed himself.
 The police officers involved have testified that they announced themselves multiple times before using the battering ram to enter the apartment.

 The New York Times interviewed roughly a dozen neighbors and reported that only one of them, who was on the exterior staircase immediately above Taylor's apartment, heard the officers shout "Police!" once and knock at least three times.
 The other interviewed neighbors heard no announcement including one who was outside smoking a cigarette.

 According to a statement by Attorney General Cameron, an independent investigation concluded that the no-knock warrant was served as a knock-and-announce warrant, which was corroborated by one independent witness who was near Taylor's apartment.
 But on September 30, this witness's lawyer said that police announced themselves "only in passing" and implied that the witness was quoted out of context or that video was deceptively spliced.
 According to VICE News, the witness originally said "nobody identified themselves" when he was interviewed by police a week after the shooting.
 But when the police called him two months later, he said he heard, "This is the cops."